 Always start with warm-up sets to prepare the muscles and prevent injury.
 Pay attention to form and technique, especially when lifting heavy weights.
 Gradually increase intensity to match your fitness level.

-Conclusion: Building Strong, Balanced Shoulders
+Build Strong, Balanced Shoulders

 By understanding the deltoid anatomy, incorporating a mix of heavy presses, isolation exercises, and advanced techniques, and following safety best practices, you can build strong, well-defined shoulders.
 Remember to rotate your workouts for balanced development and continuous improvement.

-* Perform 1-2 warm-up sets, but do as many as you need.** Train the second move for the targeted delt head with drop sets.
+- For each workout: Choose your weights to approach muscle failure by the rep range listed.* Perform 1-2 warm-up sets, but do as many as you need. ** Train the second move for the targeted delt head with drop sets.
 After reaching muscle failure, quickly reduce the weight.